lgrealish/pands-project/README.md

 - Sepal length has the highest mean while petal width has the lowest mean.
 - Each of the 3 species of iris have 50 occurances.

-- *(ifds)*
-    Gives us the details of the full dataset.
-There are 150 rows and 5 columns in the dataframe.
-- *(ifds.isnull().sum())*
-    This tells us that there are no null values in any of the columns, SepalLengthCm.
-SepalWidthCm, PetalLengthCm, PetalWidthCm or Species
-- *(ifds.describe())*
-    This gives the summary statistics for the dataframe across the 4 variables, sepal length, sepal width, petal length and petal width.
-We can clearly see that sepal length has the highest mean while petal width has the lowest mean.

 This output from the *describe()* function shows the count, mean, standard deviation and percentiles for each of the 4 variables, sepal length, sepal width, petal length and petal width.